-Section 23.1 The Board of Trustees, on an individual basis, will consider reimbursing any full time Township employee for courses which apply to a degree in criminal justice, or for a degree program or education that directly relates to the performance of his or her duties.
-A course must be submitted and approved by the Board prior to its commencement.
-Each individual request for reimbursement must be in writing within six months of the completion of the course.
+Section 23.1 The Employer will consider reimbursing any employee, on an individual basis, for courses which apply to a degree in criminal justice, or for a degree program or education that directly relates to the performance of his or her duties.
+A course must be submitted and approved by the Board of Trustees prior to its commencement.
+Each employee request for reimbursement must be in writing within six months of the completion of the course.
 The writing shall also show the institution offering the course or training, the title of the course and training, and a brief description of the course or training, if not readily apparent in the title of such course.
-Such request must be submitted to the Chief of Police or his designee with a copy to the Township Administrator.
+Such request must be submitted to the Chief of Police or his or her designee with a copy to the Township Administrator.
 Employees may take courses at the recognized institution of their choice.
-The reimbursement amount awarded for such courses shall not exceed the current in-state tuition rate used by the University of Employees who have received tuition reimbursement and leave the Cincinnati. employ of Delhi Township (except for disability retirement) shall reimburse the Township according to the following schedule:
+The reimbursement amount awarded for such courses shall not exceed the current in-state tuition rate used by the University of Cincinnati.
+Employees who have received tuition reimbursement and leave the employ of Delhi Township (except for disability retirement) shall reimburse the Employer according to the following schedule:

-- a. all tuition within three years prior to date of separation 25% of amount paid. - b. all tuition within two years prior to separation 50% of amount paid - c. all tuition within one year prior to separation 75% of the amount paid
+- (a) all tuition within three years prior to date of separation 25% of amount paid - (b) all tuition within two years prior to separation 50% of amount paid - (c) all tuition within one year prior to separation 75% of the amount paid

-Employees shall reimburse the Township within 14 days of leaving the employ of the Township.
-If an Employee fails to reimburse the Township within this time period, he or she authorizes the Township to deduct the tuition reimbursement from the Employee's final paycheck, including any payment for accrued leave or compensatory time.
+Employees shall reimburse the Employer within 14 days of leaving the employ of Delhi Township.
+If an employee fails to reimburse the Employer within this time period, he or she authorizes the Employer to deduct the tuition reimbursement from the employee's final paycheck, including any payment for accrued leave or compensatory time.

-Proof of successful completion of a course must be presented to the Board before reimbursement is made.
-Successful completion shall be defined as: 1) a grade of C or better for an undergraduate course; 2) a grade of B or better for a graduate course.
+Proof of successful completion of a course must be presented to the Employer before reimbursement is made.
+Successful completion shall be defined as: (1) a grade of C or better for an undergraduate course; (2) a grade of B or better for a graduate course.
 If a course is graded on a pass/fail basis, a grade of pass or satisfactory shall also constitute successful completion.
-The Township reserves the right to refuse approval to a course or program of study.
+The Employer reserves the right to refuse approval to a course or program of study.